bheimbu/evolutionary_ecology/docs/source/how_to_sample.rst

 **What's the best time to sample oribatid mites?**

-Now, is the best time, it is not too cold and fungi are growing everywhere, in autumn.
-Even after longer periods of frost you can collect litter and soil and find oribatid mites, but then number of species and densities will be strongly reduced.
+The best time is in spring and autumn, it is not too warm/cold and fungi are growing everywhere, at least in autumn.
+Even after longer periods of frost you can collect litter and soil and find oribatid mites, but then the number of species and densities will be strongly reduced.
 Day- or night-time is irrelevant for oribatid mites, they are always everywhere.

 **What shall I do with my plastic bag full of „dirt“?**